pmuellr/jbuild/README.md

 with `command` prefixed with `"node_modules/.bin"`, which allows you easily call binaries installed with npm package dependencies.

+###`defineTasks(exports, tasksSpec)`

+provides an alternative to defining your tasks as objects exported from your module with `doc` and `run` properties.

+The `exports` argument should be the object which exports properties from your module.
+Typically you'd just pass in the `exports` object provided to your module, but if you're making use of `module.exports`, you may need to pass that.

+The `tasksSpec` argument should be an object where the keys are the name of the tasks, and the values of those keys are what you would use in the `doc` property when defining tasks.

+The `defineTasks()` function will return an object which you should add the `run` functions to, using the same key that you used in the `tasksSpec` argument.

+This code using `defineTasks()`

+    tasks = defineTasks exports,
+        build:  "build the code"
+        test:   "test the code"

+    tasks.build = -> build()
+    tasks.test  = -> test()

+is exactly the same as this code defining the tasks as exports

+    exports.build =
+        doc: "build the code"
+        run: -> build()

+    exports.test =
+        doc: "test the code"
+        run: -> test()

+You can mix-and-match the two styles of defining tasks.
+The `defineTasks()` function just adds tasks specifications to the exports object passed in.

 the `watch(watchSpec)` global function
 --------------------------------------------------------------------------------